 15. Since the CIMM released its Report in 2017, what steps has ICCRC taken to rectify the problems identified in that Report?

 Over the last two years, ICCRC has taken significant steps to strengthen the organization by increasing education standards, streamlining the complaint and discipline process, improving its governance mechanisms and revamping communications and outreach strategies.
-A key component of these new initiatives has been the hiring of new senior leadership including a new President & CEO and Director of Professional Conduct (each with a strong background and experience in professional regulation), Director of Education, and Director of Marketing and Communications.
+A key component of these new initiatives has been the hiring of new senior leadership including a new President & CEO and Director of Professional Conduct (each with a strong background and experience in professional regulation), Director of Education, and Director of Public Affairs & Communications.
 In addition, ICCRC has hired significant additional resources to support Professional Conduct activities.
 These include additional investigators and lawyers, a mediator, a case coordinator, and a legal advisor, all to expedite the complaints and discipline process.

 The Act provides for existing members to seamlessly transition to “licensees” of the new College.
 Going forward, we will continue to monitor proficiency standards and address any future upgrades through continuing education.